-All N-linked carbohydrates are linked through N-Acetylglucosamine and the amino acid asparagine
+All N-linked carbohydrates are linked through N-Acetylglucosamine and the amino acid asparagine covalent attachments to proteins involve a linkage between the monosaccharide N- Acetylgalactosamine and the amino acids serine or threonine.

-N

 The N-linked amino acid consensus sequence is Asn-any AA- Ser or Thr.
 The middle amino acid can not be proline (Pro).